Many people come to us asking about lost pensions. Fortunately, there are several ways you can find them.

 As a rough rule:

 - If you left the employer before April 1975, it’s likely you will have received a refund of your pension contributions.
 If you didn’t pay into the scheme you probably won’t be entitled to a pension benefit.

 - If you left the employer between April 1975 and April 1988, you will have a pension, provided you had completed five years in the scheme.
 If not, you will almost certainly have had a refund of your pension contributions and have no further rights.
 Between April 1975 and December 1985 you will have needed to reach age 26, in addition to completing 5 years in the scheme, to be entitled to a pension.

-- If you were a member of an occupational defined benefit scheme and you left the employer on or after 6 April 1988, you will be entitled to a pension, as long as you completed two years’ service.
+- If you were a member of an occupational defined benefit scheme and you left the employer on or after 6 April 1988, you will be entitled to a pension, as long as you completed two years’ in the scheme.
 If you left the pension scheme with fewer than two years’ service, you probably received a refund of your contributions at the time you left or a cash transfer sum (which means that you transferred your pension benefits to another arrangement).

 Looking for workplace pensions